singmann/afex/README.md

   5. data used for estimating 2. and 4.

 -  added support for `lsmeans`: objects of class `afex_aov` can be passed to `lsmeans` directly. `afex` now depends on `lsmeans`.

+- `nice.anova` was renamed to `nice` (and now also works with `mixed` objects).

+- Returned objects of `mixed` and the ANOVA functions (i.e., of class `afex_aov`) are similar:
+  - Both have a numeric Anove table as first element called `anova_table` (which is of class `c("anova", "data.frame")`).
+  - calling `nice` on either returns a nicely rounded Anova table (i.e., number converted to characters).
+This table is also per default printed.
+  - calling `anova` on either will return the numeric Anova table for which specific print methods exist.

 - added `afex_options()` functionality for setting options globally.

 - added vignette showing how to calculate contrasts after ANOVA.

 - `afex` does not depend on `car` package anymore, it is only imported.

 - first element in mixed object renamed to `anova_table`.

 - `summary` method for `mixed` objects now calls `summary.merMod` on full model.